 What is Engineered Wood Siding?

-Engineered wood siding is made from a blend of natural wood strands, sawdust, resins, wax, and glue that are heat-treated to create a composite material.
+Engineered wood is made from a blend of natural wood strands, sawdust, resins, wax, and glue that are heat-treated to create a composite material.
 Since it is manufactured in a laboratory, engineered wood is known by several other names, such as composite, manufactured, and synthetic wood.
 This siding material is low-maintenance and a more sturdy option than original cedar or pine wood siding.

 Its prefinished versions come with a factory-made finishing layer so that you can pick a matching color and texture for your exterior.
 Some customized styles make it nearly indistinguishable from natural wood siding.